scarborough-courtney/ohimanual/content/accessing_github_repos.md

 **For Mac:**

 * Download *git* at http://git-scm.com/downloads and follow the install instructions.
-* Apple's Xcode has a command line tools option during install which can override the preferred *git* command line tools.
-To ensure you are using the latest preferred version, you will need to launch  Terminal and type a few lines of code:
+* Apple's [Xcode](https://developer.apple.com/xcode/) has a command line tools option during install which can override the preferred *git* command line tools.
+To ensure you are using the latest preferred version of *git*, you will need to launch  Terminal and type the following few lines of code:
 * Access Terminal from the Applications folder: **Applications > Utilities > Terminal**.
 When you launch Terminal a window will appear with your computer’s name followed by a `$`.
 When you type, your commands will appear after the `$`.

-  > Download *git* at http://git-scm.com/downloads and follow the install instructions.

-  > Apple's [Xcode](https://developer.apple.com/xcode/) has a command line tools option during install which can override the preferred Git command line tools.
-To ensure you are using the latest preferred version, do the following things in *RStudio* and in *Terminal*:

 Add access your 'bash profile' by typing: